UCLALibrary/research-tips/_posts/2010-01-14-reading-for-writing.markdown

 layout: post
 title:  "Reading for Writing"
 date:   2010-01-14
-description: Complete the Reading for Writing Style Guide to create a toolkit for disciplinary writing by close reading a well-written academic paper.
+description: Want to improve your academic writing?
+Complete this interactive activity to take your writing to the next level.
-category: Writing with Sources
+category: Getting Started
 tags:
 - Reading for Writing
 - Style Guide